 The idea of replacing our current income tax system with a "flat-rate tax" is receiving renewed congressional interest.
 Although often referred to as "flat-rate taxes," many of the current proposals (introduced in the 104th, 105th, or 106th Congresses) go much further than merely adopting a flat-rate tax structure.
 Some involve significant income tax basebroadening while others entail changing the tax base from income to consumption.
 Most of the recent tax reform proposals (the Armey, Shelby, Domenici/Nunn, English, Specter, Lugar, Tauzin, Linder, Souder, Gramm, Faircloth, and Largent/Hutchinson plans) would change the tax base from income to consumption.
 Others are not consumption tax proposals.
 Representative Gephardt would keep income as the tax base but broaden the base and lower the tax rates.
 Representative Crane's proposal would levy a tax on the earned income of each individual as a replacement for the current individual income tax, corporate income tax, and estate and gift taxes.
-Representative Snowbarger's proposal would permit each taxpayer to choose between the current individual income tax return and an alternative individual tax return with a flat rate.
+Former Representative Snowbarger's proposal would permit each taxpayer to choose between the current individual income tax return and an alternative individual tax return with a flat rate.
 Senator Dorgan's proposal would allow most taxpayers to choose between the current individual tax system and his "shortcut" tax plan under which taxes withheld would equal the employee's tax liability.

-The flat tax controversy has focused on shifting from the present system, which is predominately an income tax system, to a consumption tax system as a way to raise the savings rate, improve economic efficiency, and simplify the tax system.
+The flat tax controversy has focused on shifting from the present system, which is predominantly an income tax system, to a consumption tax system as a way to raise the savings rate, improve economic efficiency, and simplify the tax system.
 There is, however, no conclusive empirical evidence that a consumption tax will or will not increase the personal savings rate and consequently the level of national savings.
 Highly stylized life-cycle models show that a consumption tax would cause a substantial increase in the savings rate, but these models are controversial because of their idealized assumptions.
-To raise the same amount of tax revenue, a consumption is smaller than income).
+To raise the same amount of tax revenue, a consumption-based tax would require higher marginal tax rates than would an income tax (since consumption is smaller than income).
 Distortions caused by these higher marginal rates could offset (or even exceed) other advantages of the consumption tax.
 Hence, whether an income tax system or a consumption tax system is more efficient is unknown.

 Proponents of some flat tax proposals argue that integration of the current corporate and individual income taxes as well as simple returns would result from a consumption tax.
 The current income tax system is complex.
 The federal tax code and the federal tax regulations are lengthy and continue to expand.
 However, in tax year 1996, approximately 70% of individual taxpayers took the standard deduction, which made complexity less relevant.
-In comparison to the current income tax, a flat rate would do little to reduce complexity for most taxpayers who currently just look up their tax liability in a table.
-Finally, some argue that it is "unfair" to compare the current income tax system with an uncomplicated, "pure" consumption tax that could become complicated by the time it is enacted.
+Finally, some argue that it is unfair to compare the current income tax system with an uncomplicated, "pure" consumption tax that could become complicated by the time it is enacted.